Integralist/integralist.co.uk/content/posts/queue-best-practices.md

 )
 ```

+> [!NOTE]
-> Note: as per the example above, it’s worth tweaking the connection/read timeouts as well.
+> as per the example above, it’s worth tweaking the connection/read timeouts as well.
 For example we noticed that calls for `.xml` files from S3 were really slow and so in that service we had to increase the `read_connection` by a significant amount (but not too much; you don’t want the client to sit hanging for a long period of time, so it requires some fine tuning to get it right).

 ## Place blocking IO operations into a thread pool